Is eating at restaurants healthy or bad for you?

 Let’s get started

 Is eating at restaurants healthy?
 Not compared to the food you can cook at home from scratch.

 Preparing your own food is work.
 Going out to eat and eating frozen dinners is easier than making your own.
 I understand.

 On the other hand, I also understand investing in my body now will allow me more time to enjoy life in the future.
 Eating at restaurants gives short term pleasure, yet leads to long-term pain.

 When I discovered how fun cooking can be, eating healthy was no longer a chore.
 I now look forward to being creative in the kitchen.

 Try one of these easy recipes to get started:

 Now get cookin’.

 If you need more help on cooking healthy meals, reach out with your questions.
-I can teach you how to cook to lose weight and feed your body right.
+I can with with you and teach you how to cook to lose weight and feed your body.